mchatman/fetch-rewards-coding-exercise/README.md

 **Issue:**The command-line interface did not allow for customization of monitoring parameters and a help message.

 **Fix:**Added a help message and allowed customization of monitoring parameters using argparse.

+### 9. HTTP Requests are blocking
+**Issue:**The HTTP requests were blocking, which prevented parallel processing of endpoints.

+**Fix:**Used asyncio to perform HTTP requests in parallel to meet the 15 second interval requirement.
+As more endpoints are added, the interval will be met.